-Most people looking these words up are not trying to learn a perfect rulebook.
-They just want to know what the labels usually point to and whether one of them sounds familiar.
+Most people searching are you top or bottom meaning are not trying to learn a perfect rulebook.
+They want to know what the labels usually point to, especially in relationship and chemistry conversations.

-The shortest version is simple: top usually leans toward initiating, bottom usually leans toward receiving, and vers usually leans toward flexibility.
+The shortest version is simple: top usually leans toward initiating, bottom usually leans toward receiving, vers usually leans toward flexibility, and side usually sits outside the usual top-or-bottom frame.
 After that, the useful part is noticing tone, comfort, and chemistry, not forcing yourself into a box.

 These labels work best as shorthand for how someone tends to move through chemistry.
 They are not rankings, and they do not automatically tell you who is louder, stronger, colder, softer, or more confident.